-- encourages international industrial cooperation;
+- promoting international industrial cooperation;

-- develops technical solutions and international standards;
+- developing technical solutions and contributing to setting international standards;

 You can learn more about how the GSA is supporting international GNSS cooperation below.